philcali/pits-infra/README.md

 ## Re-use

 Replace the `const` fields in `constants.ts` to make the infrastructure your own.
-The project assumes you have purchases a domain name through AWS and created an associated ACM wilcard.
-The price of a hosted zone in AWS will be 50 cents.
+The project assumes you have purchased a domain name through AWS and created an associated ACM wilcard.
+The price of a hosted zone in AWS will be 50 cents a month.
 By replacing the certificate and zone information to `undefined`, the infrastructure will assume auto generated domain names for Cognito, API gateway, and Cloudfront distributions, and will be largely free of charge.